Element84/fogg/README.md

 ```
 By default, the project runs on on [localhost:8000](http://localhost:8000).

+You can a list of this theme's components on [localhost:8000/components](http://localhost:8000/components)

 # Deployment & Releases
 There is no traditional sense of deployment here.
 When making any updates, please increment the `package.json` version number.